rhizomatics/updates2mqtt/README.md

 The images will show up in the *Update* section of *Settings* menu in HomeAssistant, as will the release notes link.
 SVG icons should be used.

+Some popular services have the icon and release note links pre-configured, in `common_packages.yaml`, and packages from `linuxserver.io` can have metadata automatically discovered.

 #### Icon Sources

 - [Homarr Dashboard Icons](https://github.com/homarr-labs/dashboard-icons)